MaskingTechnology/jitar/documentation/docs/examples/concepts.md

 ## Construction

-When starting and stopping an Jitar service, it might be useful to do additional tasks.
+When starting and stopping a Jitar service, it might be useful to do additional tasks.
 In this example the use of start up and tear down scripts is demonstrated.

 [View in repository](https://github.com/MaskingTechnology/jitar/tree/main/examples/concepts/construction){target="_blank"}